 Role Responsibility NAIF Board Approving policy and any proposed changes after a review and recommendation by the Policy Sponsor.
 Tasking management with policy implementation, exception reporting and for developing procedures to support the policy.
 Notify the CEO of any direct expenditure by the Board Chief Executive Officer Approving immaterial policy and any proposed changes after a review and recommendation by the Policy Sponsor.
 Complying with the requirements of this Policy.
-Chief Operating Officer Implementing this policy at NAIF.Reviewing the Policy each calendar year.
-Director, Risk and Compliance Assist with the risk assessment process during a procurement activity (if required) Providing advice, guidance and risk analysis to support procurement, change initiatives and project implementation.
+Chief Operating Officer Implementing this policy at NAIF.
+Reviewing the Policy each calendar year.
+Director, Risk and Compliance Assist with the risk assessment process during a procurement activity (if required) • Providing advice, guidance and risk analysis to support procurement, change initiatives and project implementation.
 Providing training to NAIF employees and contractors on this policy.
-Director, Corporate Planning Maintain an up-to-date register of all procurement with Indigenous enterprises.
 Senior Associate, Management Accountant Ensure all employees are aware of this policy and understand their requirements.
 Oversight of NAIF procurement activities to ensure alignment with this policy.
 Employees and Contractors Complying with the requirements of this policy.